groc-prog/pyneo4j-ogm/README.md

 ##### Projections <a name="model-find-many-projections"></a>

-`Projections` can be used to only return specific parts of the models as a dictionaries.
+`Projections` can be used to only return specific parts of the models as dictionaries.
 For more information about projections, see the [`Projections`](#query-projections) section.

 ```python
 # Returns dictionaries with the developers name at the `dev_name` key instead